RUCAIBox/LLMBox/README.md

 ```python
 python inference.py -m model -d dataset --ranking_type prob  # or ppl
 ```
+For a more detailed instruction on model utilization, view the [utilization](./utilization/README.md) documentation.

 <!-- For a full list of evaluation results, view our paper. -->